Ultrasound scan for ovarian cancer

 You lie on the couch next to the ultrasound machine.
 You might be able to sit up depending on which part of your body is being scanned.

-You might feel a little pressure as the sonographer presses the microphone against your skin and moves it around the area being scanned.
+You might feel a little pressure as the sonographer presses the probe against your skin and moves it around the area they are scanning.
 Tell them if this is uncomfortable.

 An ultrasound scan can take up to 45 minutes depending on what's being scanned.